AlSch092/UltimateAntiCheat/README.md

 ## Windows version targeting:

 The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows.
 For example, using 0x0A00 will target Windows 10 and above, and 0x0601 will target Windows 7 and above.
 Certain features might only work on newer Windows versions and are excluded from compilation based on this value.

+## Advanced Features
+If you're looking for full database integration for your commercial game/software, a robust, load-tested backend can be provided for a fair licensing fee.
+Custom features can also be made for your game for considerably cheaper than most anti-cheat products on the market.